-In the last week’s blog we talked about what PR means for tech, and how technology companies can ensure their efforts thrive.
+In the last week’s blog we talked about what PR means for tech, and how technology companies can ensure their #PR efforts thrive.
 In this blog we will talk about how pick the right PR firm.

-[av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’http://www.evolvedmedia.com/contact/’ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-h55q4′]
+[av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’https://www.evolvedmedia.com/contact/’ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-h55q4′]

 Buyer Beware